egeetas/DSA210PROJECT/README.md

 This project analyzes my walking distance data, obtained from the Apple Health app, to understand the differences in physical activity levels between weekdays and weekends.

 The hypothesis tested in this project is:
-*"My walking distance is higher on weekdays because I spend more time at school and attending classes, whereas on weekends, I typically drive, which reduces my physical activity levels."*
+*"My walking distance is higher on weekdays because I spend more time at school and attending classes, whereas on weekends, my physical activity levels decrease."*

 ---